How To Set Boundaries To Protect Your Mental Health

 1. Physical boundaries

-Physical boundaries provide a barrier between you and an external intruding force, like a shield protects a person.
+Physical boundaries provide a barrier between you and an external intruding force, like a shield protecting a person.
 Physical boundaries include your body, the idea of personal space, your sexual orientation, and privacy.
 These boundaries are expressed through clothing, shelter, noise tolerance, verbal instructions, gestures, postures, and body language.

 Related: 5 Ways To Set Boundaries With A Man Without Scaring Him Off